21Joakim/Discord-Hack-Bot/README.md

   * `prune bots` to prune any bot messages in the past 100 messages

 * Mute command with mute evasion actions
+  * Available actions
+    * `ban on leave` - If a user is muted and they leave they will be banned
+    * `ban on join` - If a user leaves and then joins the server while being muted they will be banned, provided the mute hasn't ran out in that time
+    * `warn on join` - If a user leaves and then joins the server while being muted they will be warned a set value, provided the mute hasn't ran out in that time
+    * `remute on join` - If a user leaves and then joins the server while being muted they will be muted again, provided the mute hasn't ran out in that time
+    * `kick on join` - If a user leaves and then joins the server while being muted they will be kicked, provided the mute hasn't ran out in that time

 * Bot permissions
   * Give a user or role Discord permissions for the bot, this can be used to limit the permissions they have while still giving them the ability to moderate